codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

     :returns: The CSP nonce attribute for script tag.
     :rtype: string

-    Returns the nonce attribute for script tag.
-That is string like ``nonce="Eskdikejidojdk978Ad8jf"``.
+    Returns the nonce attribute for a script tag.
+For example: ``nonce="Eskdikejidojdk978Ad8jf"``.
     See :ref:`content-security-policy`.

 .. php:function:: csp_style_nonce ()